-Pupil Support: Every year group has a Pupil Support PT who oversees the pastoral wellbeing of youngsters throughout their education.
+Pupil Support: Every year group has a Pupil Support Leader who oversees the pastoral wellbeing of youngsters throughout their education.
 This involves liaison with Tutor Group teachers, class teachers, parents and support specialists on your child's progress and wellbeing.
+Our Pupil Support leaflet provides further information on GIRFEC.